 Lubricants degrade in different ways, and the products of this degradation are essentially referred to as sludge and varnish.
 These products are generally unstable in the oil and, as such, are looking for a place to land, that is, to deposit themselves.
 In certain instances, the deposits form on machine surfaces at the exact location where the oil has degraded, for example, hot surface coking.
 In other cases, the oil degrades in one location but deposits condensed on a surface elsewhere.

 Over time, some deposits can thermally cure (become baked-on) to a tough enamel-like coating.
 Other types of deposits, generally in cooler zones, remain soft or gummy.
 Sludge is not always black or even dark.
 It may appear clear and grease-like, similar to petroleum jelly.
 The following are examples of where and how sludge and varnish might occur:

 The deposits that form on machine surfaces interfere with the reliable performance of the fluid and the machine’s mechanical movements.
 They can also contribute to wear and corrosion or simply just cling to surfaces.
 For example, deposits on the spool of a servo control valve can tighten the interference fit between the spool and bore.
 Compounding this are the adherence properties of varnish, which can stick particles from the oil to silt lands, leading to common silt-lock valve failure.

 Other types of sludge and varnish-type failures include plugged orifices, damaged mechanical seals, plugged discharged ports on compressors, journal-bearing failure, premature plugging of oil filters and diesel engine combustion-zone wear.

-Most organizations that suffer from S&V problems have these three needs:
+Most organizations that suffer from sludge and varnish problems have these three needs: